Sports Coach Logo Sports Coach Training Principles Fitness Components

 Sound level is important

 One of the worst offenders in the "excessive noise" department is the wind trainer when ridden at high speeds.
 It can be such a problem that one of the manufacturers even advocates wearing earplugs when pedalling their wind trainer to its upper limits.
-I do not know if they are comedians or their legal departments are overly active, but their warning is duly noted.
+I do not know if they are comedians or their legal departments are overly active, of if their warning is duly noted.

 The quest for a realistic ride